 Six reasons why your air conditioner could be leaking water

-I would say one of the most common calls our service department receives on a regular summer day is the “My air conditioning unit is leaking water” call.
+I would say one of the most common calls our commercial HVAC company in NYC receives on a regular summer day is the my air conditioning unit is leaking water phone call.
 There are a couple of reasons why an air conditioning unit would be leaking water.
 Unfortunately so many people don’t realize that 80% of the time, this issue could have been resolved through performing preventive maintenance on the air conditioning unit.
 Please read the below most common reasons why your air conditioning unit would be leaking water.
 In future posts I will discuss ways to prevent the units from leaking, and ways to catch the units before they damage any property.

 The first reason for your air conditioning unit leaking is that your drain line is backing up and the drain pan is overflowing.
 Most of the time the drain line gets clogged with dirt and the water has nowhere else to go except back into the pan.
 The pan can only hold a certain amount of water, so once the pan gets filled it overflows.

 During regular preventive maintenance, the air conditioning & heating company is supposed to blow out the drain line, by doing so they are clearing the drain line from any dirt that may be building up.
 Another way to help reduce the buildup of dirt is to put acid tablets inside the drain pan.

 The second reason why air conditioning units can leak water is because the drain line is disconnected.
 Unfortunately sometimes we will run across installation jobs that were completed poorly, and the PVC fittings were never cemented properly.
 Its always important to check your drain lines before calling an air conditioning company.
 If you find that the drain line looks good and secure coming from the unit then it could be one of the other reasons.